 PDT is a technique for killing tumors which uses a photosensitizer that is activated by visible light.
 It has been observed that photosensitizers are preferentially taken up by, or retained in, tumor cells.2,3 Once inside the cells, the photosensitizer is activated by a laser light with a wavelength specific to the sensitizer's absorption spectrum.
 Activation of the photosensitizer in the presence of oxygen results in the production of excited species of oxygen capable of inducing cell death.
 Cell death occurs by apoptosis or from direct destruction of certain cellular elements.4,5 In addition, PDT may result in neovascular damage that may compromise the tumor's blood supply.6 Finally, when PDT is used to treat cancer, it appears to enhance the host's immune response to the tumor.7,8

 In addition to the presence of oxygen, the items needed to perform pleural PDT include the photosensitizer, a light source, and a dosimetry system.
 PDT is a dose-dependent treatment.
 That is, without light activation there is no effect on cells that contain the photosensitizer.
 The overall effect of PDT increases with the amount of activating light delivered.
 Although photosensitizers may demonstrate some selectivity for neoplastic cells, they also partition into normal tissues and will cause some degree of damage to those tissues when exposed to light.
-This is critical, ...
+This ...